What is braising?

-- Cuts down on waste: anything leftover can be frozen, or will be even more flavoursome after a night in the fridge.
+- Cuts down on food waste: anything leftover can be frozen, or will be even more flavoursome after a night in the fridge.

 What can I braise?

-Use tougher, less tender cuts of meat – a lean cut is a waste to braise and will be far less flavoursome.
+Use tougher, less tender cuts of meat — a lean cut is a waste to braise, and will be far less flavoursome.
 Some of the best options are:

 - Beef or pork cheeks

 - Fruits like apples or pears (the sweetness goes well with pork)

 - Some other vegetables work surprisingly well when braised!
 Make classic braised cabbage, or try something completely different with this lettuce dish.

 - Pat the meat dry with kitchen paper and season generously with salt and black pepper.